vaadin-component-factory/vcf-element/README.md

 1. Fork the `vcf-element` repository and clone it locally.

-1. Make sure you have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+1. Make sure you have [yarn](https://yarnpkg.com/getting-started/install) installed.

-1. When in the `vcf-element` directory, run `npm install` to install dependencies.
+1. When in the `vcf-element` directory, run `yarn` to install dependencies.

-1. Run `npm start` to open the demo.
+1. Run `yarn start` to open the demo.

 <!--
 ## Server-side API